by Chris Wayan, 2006

 The deepest body of water on Siphonia, averaging 3 km (10,000'), nearly as deep as on Earth.
 Though it looks small, it holds more water than the huge Mornington Sea or Nazca Sea.

-As the atmosphere poured down into the oceanic abysses, pressure here dropped; along the shores it's equivalent to over a mile high.
+As the air poured down into the Pacific abyss and the water failed to, air pressure dropped; along the shores it's equivalent to over 2 km high (about 7100').
 So although the evergreen-forested shores look rather like our Japan, the climate's much colder--more like northern Hokkaido or even Kamchatka.
+Not far up the slopes, the trees dwarf, thin, and fail.
 Fuji and the Japan Alps are ice-mantled to their knees.
 Land of the bear, of the Siberian tiger!

 Kurile Sea

-Not that the region is mountainless!
-Our Kamchatka Peninsula is now a rugged isthmus between the Kurile and the Pacific; its gigantic, icecapped mountains culminate in volcanic Klyucha, rearing 9700 m (32,000') above the Pacific coast.
+Not that the region is mountainless in other directions!
+Our Kamchatka Peninsula is now a rugged isthmus between the Okhotsk Basin and the Pacific; its gigantic, icecapped mountains culminate in volcanic Klyucha, rearing 9700 m (32,000') above the Pacific coast; massively glaciated.

-Climate here and just to the north was once the coldest outside Greenland and Antarctica; but the deep Okhotsk lowlands and the Aleutian Coast have much denser air and much warmer (if wildly unpredictable) weather.
+The land north of Okhotsk is about the coldest on Earth, outside Greenland and Antarctica; on Siphonia it's long since glaciated.
+But the deep Okhotsk lowlands and the southeast-facing Pacific slope of the Kuril Range have much denser air and much warmer (if wildly unpredictable) weather.
 At least in summer; in winter, the hard freeze to the north sends a steady katabatic blast down into the basin, heating as it drops and compresses; like the mistral, foehn, and other dry winter winds, it brings blue skies and moderate temperatures, but also a relentless pressure, desiccation, and a storm of positive ions.
 Even if you think ions don't affect mood, an endless dry wind can!
 Plants droop; animals hide; humans just go mad.
 Rates of depression and conflict soar here during the Shaman's Wind.
+Crazy-making land.

 LISTS AND LINKS: More worlds?
 Planetocopia! - dreams of other worlds - ecology - climate change - evolution - natural disasters - terraforming - sculptures and 3D art -